Paul-HenryP/SeatSelector/README.md

 # SeatSelector
 This repository contains a web application for flight planning and seat recommendation, developed for the CGI Summer Internship 2025.
-Users can search for flights using filters (destination, date, duration, price) and get seat recommendations based on their preferences (window seat, extra legroom, proximity to exit).
+Users can search for flights using filters and get seat recommendations based on their preferences.

 # Installation